 After you visit Legoland Discovery Center Chicago and see everything, you will have the lay of the land, and feel more confident returning the next time.

 Get the best deal you can with a coupon or by ordering online in advance, pack your water and small snacks, try to avoid the weekends and school breaks, and stay calm.

 You will all have a wonderful time.

 Legoland Chicago Discovery Center is located at 601 N. Martingale Road, Schaumburg, IL 60173 in The Streets of Woodfield.

 A new Legoland Discovery Center opened in Tempe, Arizona, and we look forward to seeing how similar it is to Legoland in Chicago.

 Still, every time we return to Chicago, we visit Legoland Chicago, which is technically Legoland Discovery Center in Schaumburg.

 You will love visiting Legoland Chicago

 We just know if you and your family like playing with Lego bricks — even just a little bit — you will definitely love visiting Legoland Chicago.
-Bring your camera to preserve the awesome memories.